By Tim Lambert

 However the American colonies had militias made up of civilians and they resisted the British.
 Fighting began on 19 April 1775 when British soldiers attempted to seize a colonial arms dump near Concord.
-The militia were warned that the British were coming.
-At Lexington the British were met by the militia.
-The British opened fire killing 8 Americans.
-Meanwhile the Americans had removed the weapons.
+The militia was warned that the British were coming.
+At Lexington, the British were met by the militia.
+Meanwhile, the Americans had removed the weapons.
 The British advanced to Concord and fired upon the militia but then withdrew.
 They retreated back to Boston with the Americans firing at them along the way.
-During the march the British lost 73 dead and 200 wounded or missing.
+During the march, the British lost 73 dead and 200 wounded or missing.
 The American Revolution had begun.

 Meanwhile rule by royal governor broke down and the people demanded government without royal interference.
-In May 1776 Congress decided that royal government should cease and government should be 'under the authority of the people'.
-Subsequently the colonies drew up state constitutions to replace their charters.
+In May 1776 Congress decided that the royal government should cease and the government should be 'under the authority of the people'.
+Subsequently, the colonies drew up state constitutions to replace their charters.

-Meanwhile the fire was stoked by Tom Paine (1737-1809).
+The fire was stoked by Tom Paine (1737-1809).
 In 1776 he published a pamphlet called Common Sense, which rejected all talk of negotiation with the British and demanded complete independence.
-Common Sense became a best seller.
+Common Sense became a bestseller.

 On 7 June 1776 Richard Henry Lee of the Virginia Assembly presented Congress with resolutions declaring the independence of the colonies, calling for a confederation and expressed the need to find foreign allies for a war against Britain.
-On 11 June Congress appointed a committee to write a declaration of independence.
-It was signed on 4 July 1776.
+On 11 June The Continental Congress appointed a committee to write a declaration of independence.
+It was adopted on 4 July 1776.

 PART TWO THE EARLY USA